teddypickerfromul/wix-ui-lib/docs/md/WixCustomHtmlAttributes/Initialization.md

 <div wix-model="myKey" wix-ctrl="ComponentName" wix-options="{Options}"></div>
 ```

-The **Wix.UI** library manages all components that were decalred through markup or created dynamically.  **Wix.UI.initialize()** must be called on DOM ready to start the compoenets creations process and to display the document body.
-The compoenets will get created with the options that were specified inside the markup using the `wix-option` attribute.
+The **Wix.UI** library manages all components that were declared through markup or created dynamically.  **Wix.UI.initialize()** must be called on DOM ready to start the components creation process and to display the document body.
+The components will get created with the options that were specified inside the markup using the `wix-option` attribute.

 All the **Wix.UI** components should be initialized after the DOM is ready.
 ```javascript